alfahami/it-support-ticket-system/README.md

 This approach maintains a clean API while keeping the update logic clear.

-### **3. Using DTOs for Status Updates**
+### **3. Using DTOs for Info and Status Updates**
-When updating the ticket status, modifying the entire ticket object wasn’t ideal.
-Instead, I created a dedicated `UpdateStatusDTO` to handle partial updates efficiently.
+When updating the ticket status and ticket info, modifying the entire ticket object wasn’t ideal.
+Instead, I created a dedicated `TicketStautsUpdateDTO` and `TicketInfoUpdateDTO` to handle partial updates efficiently.

-One consideration was whether to convert `UpdateStatusDTO` into a `Ticket` entity.
-Since it only updates a single field (`status`), I initially felt this conversion wasn’t necessary.
-However, using a conversion method or a mapping tool (e.g., MapStruct) could improve maintainability by keeping a clear separation between DTOs and entities.
+One consideration was whether to convert these DTOs into a Ticket entity.
+Since the UpdateStatusDTO only updates a single field (status) and the TicketInfoUpdateDTO modifies only specific fields (e.g., description, title), I chose to apply the DTO values directly to the entity instead of mapping them.
+Initially, I felt this conversion wasn’t necessary.
+However, using a dedicated conversion method or a mapping tool like MapStruct could improve maintainability by ensuring a clear separation between DTOs and entities.

 ---